phronmophobic/blog/markdown/ui-model.md

   (repaint! window))
 ```

 Look!
 It's one the event functions, `mouse-event`!
-Similar to the `view-fn`, `mouse-event` doesn't explicity get passed state.
+Similar to the `view-fn`, `mouse-event` doesn't explicitly get passed state.
 At this point, it's assumed that any state has been closed over.
 The event loop doesn't and shouldn't care about how state is handled.
 It only needs to know what to draw and who to tell about new input events.

 # Conclusion